Tutankhamun: Contents

-Rumored curse
+Rumoured curse

 For many years, rumors of a "curse of the pharaohs" (probably fueled by newspapers seeking sales at the time of the discovery) persisted, emphasizing the early death of some of those who had entered the tomb.
 The most prominent was George Herbert, 5th Earl of Carnarvon, who died on 5 April 1923, five months after the discovery of the first step leading down to the tomb on 4 November 1922.

 The cause of Carnarvon's death was pneumonia supervening on [facial] erysipelas (a streptococcal infection of the skin and underlying soft tissue).
-The Earl had been in an automobile accident in 1901 making him very unhealthy and frail.
-His doctor recommended a warmer climate so in 1903 the Carnarvons traveled to Egypt where the Earl became interested in Egyptology.
+The Earl had been in an automobile accident in 1901, making him very unhealthy and frail.
+His doctor recommended a warmer climate, so in 1903, the Carnarvons traveled to Egypt, where the Earl became interested in Egyptology.
 Along with the stresses of the excavation, Carnarvon was already in a weakened state when an infection led to pneumonia.